 This vegetarian thali from the state of Bihar offers a multitude of flavourful delicacies.
 One of the prominent ingredients that a Bhojpuri dish cannot go without is roasted Bengal gram flour.
 The thali begins with its staple starter – bharbhara, crunchy green gram fritters; moving onto a mild dish made with curd and rice flakes called dahi chura; followed by Bihar’s famous sattu ka paratha, flat bread made with roasted gram flour; which is usually accompanied by gurma – tangy raw onion chutney.
 It also includes dishes like kale channe – Bengal gram curry, litti chokha, which is a rustic stuffed ball made of wheat and gram flour.
 Desserts like rasiyaa and balushahi give a sweet ending to the Bhojpuri thali.

 - Rajasthani Thali

-The Rajasthani food is not only a treat for your tummy, but the colourful dishes in the rajasthani thali is a treat for your eyes too.
+The Rajasthani food is not only a treat for your tummy, but the colourful dishes in the rajasthani thali are a treat for your eyes too.
 The menu consists of dishes that help you combat the weather.
 Staple dishes in this thali include dal baati churma, which is a protein-rich round bread with lentils; missi roti, a flavourful flat bread made of lentils and wheat, Rajasthan’s famous panchmela dal, a tangy sauce made of five lentils; gatte ki sabzi, a gravy made of steamed gram flour pieces; flat breads made with bajra called Bajra roti and laal maas, a red hot sizzling meat curry.
 The long Rajasthani platter is served with a tall glass of butter milk and desserts like gondh ka ladoo and malpua.